divijghose/firedrake/Firedrake-meeting-2026-01-15.md

 DH: It does not make sense to use `intersect_measures` on meshes that are not topologically related.

-We should raise a custom exception except of the NotImplementedError introduced [#4803](github.com/firedrakeproject/firedrake/pull/4803).
+We should raise a custom exception instead of the `NotImplementedError` introduced [#4803](github.com/firedrakeproject/firedrake/pull/4803).

 The tests in [#4763](https://github.com/firedrakeproject/firedrake/pull/4763) should be updated accordingly.